googlefonts/noto-emoji/README.md

 time make -j
 ```

-Intermediate products (compressed image files, for example) will be put into a build subdirectory; the font will be at the top level.
+Intermediate products (compressed image files, for example) will be put into a build subdirectory.
+Two fonts will be saved at the top level:

+* `NotoColorEmoji.ttf`, for general use.
+* `NotoColorEmoji_WindowsCompatible.ttf`, specifically meant to be _installed_ on Windows.

 ## Using NotoColorEmoji